vthommeret/jobs/ux-ia-product-designer.md

 To apply, send the following to careers@signalsciences.com

-1. Your resume, preferably in plaintext, markdown or PDF formats.
+1. Your resume, preferably in PDF, plaintext or markdown format.
 2. Your github or other social-coding handle, or a URL to your personal site or blog.
 3. A brief introduction to yourself, and why the job and Signal Sciences